When “business as usual” is no longer an option

 Put simply: your product.

-In a new survey by Pendo and Mind the Product of over 500 product professionals, we found that companies are leaning into product-led growth (PLG) strategies to secure their future.
+In a recent survey by Pendo and Mind the Product of over 500 product professionals, we found that companies are leaning into product-led growth (PLG) strategies to secure their future.
 54% say their company has implemented or accelerated product-led growth (PLG) in the current economic downturn, in addition to the 29% who introduced PLG strategies prior to the downturn.

 What is product-led growth (PLG)?